 Education services aim to champion all children and young people's education outcomes with a specific focus on vulnerable learners, and those with Special Educational Needs and Disabilities to ensure that all children's educational outcomes are met.
 This now includes those services transferred from Babcock Prime, specifically those delivering vulnerable learner services, support and challenge for school improvement, planning sufficient education places (for all ages), managing school admissions, transport and support to early years providers, school governing bodies, free schools and academies.
-There are currently 81,400 children and young people in education of which 2,764 have a Education Health and Care Plan (EHCP).
+There are currently 88,950 children and young people in education of which 4,648 have an Education Health and Care Plan (EHCP).